-(1) The group self insurer may transfer excess funds to an escrow account at any time, but shall not declare surplus fund amounts or distribute any surplus funds to group members for any given program year sooner than 23 months after the close of the program year without express written consent from the Manager .
-Any such disbursements made without written consent from the Manager , including any subsequent disbursements from the same program year or disbursements from a subsequent program year, shall only be from a program year that remains funded at the 80% actuarial confidence level for the remaining claims in that program year as stated in the most recent annual actuarial report calculated pursuant to Section 15481 of these regulations.
-Approval from the Manager is not required as long as the group self insurer's current actuarial report and current financial statement support the determination of the surplus amount, and as long as claim funding for each program year meets or exceeds the 80% actuarial confidence level amounts
+(1) The group self insurer may transfer excess funds to an escrow account at any time, but shall not declare surplus fund amounts or distribute any surplus funds to group members for any given program year sooner than 23 months after the close of the program year without express written consent from the Chief.
+Any such disbursements made without written consent from the Chief, including any subsequent disbursements from the same program year or disbursements from a subsequent program year, shall only be from a program year that remains funded at the undiscounted expected actuarial confidence level including each of the following components; incurred but not reported (IBNR) liabilities, Allocated loss adjustment expense (ALAE), Unallocated loss adjusted expense (ULAE) net of specific excess insurance coverage for the remaining claims in that program year as stated in the most recent annual actuarial report calculated pursuant to Section 15481 of these regulations.
+Approval from the Chief is not required as long as the group self insurer's current actuarial report and current financial statement support the determination of the surplus amount, and as long as claim funding for each program year meets or exceeds the undiscounted expected actuarial confidence level amounts including each of the following components; incurred but not reported (IBNR) liabilities, Allocated loss adjustment expense (ALAE), Unallocated loss adjusted expense (ULAE) net of specific excess insurance coverage.

-(2) Notwithstanding subsection (a)(1) of this section, the group self insurer may request the Manager to allow that funds be released sooner than 23 months after the end of a program year and/or that the determination of a program year's surplus be based upon the actuarial study conducted with a confidence factor of less than 80% and the Manager may allow such a release of surplus funds upon a showing of good cause by the group self insurer.
-The Manager may require that a special audit be conducted, an independent actuarial study be completed at the group self insurer's expense, and/or other documentation be submitted to support the request from the group self insurer.
-In no event shall surplus funds be distributed sooner than 23 months after the completion of a program year or based upon actuarial studies conducted at less than an 80% actuarial confidence factor without express written consent of the Manager .
+(2) Notwithstanding subsection (a)(1) of this section, the group self insurer may request the Chief to allow that funds be released sooner than 23 months after the end of a program year and/or that the determination of a program year's surplus be based upon the actuarial study conducted with a confidence factor of less than at the undiscounted expected level including each of the following components; incurred but not reported (IBNR) liabilities, Allocated loss adjustment expense (ALAE), Unallocated loss adjusted expense (ULAE) net of specific excess insurance coverage, and the Chief may allow such a release of surplus funds upon a showing of good cause by the group self insurer.
+The Chief may require that a special audit be conducted, an independent actuarial study be completed at the group self insurer's expense, and/or other documentation be submitted to support the request from the group self insurer.
+In no event shall surplus funds be distributed sooner than 23 months after the completion of a program year without express written consent of the Chief.

 (3) No reduction in contribution rates for group members shall be authorized unless supported by an actuarial study less than one year old conducted pursuant to Section 15481 of these regulations.

-(b) If at the end of any program year member funds collected and investment income associated with any program year are insufficient to completely fund all estimated future claim liabilities and expenses at the required confidence level for any program year, unfunded amounts by program year shall be immediately reported to the Manager , along with a proposed plan to achieve correction of the deficiency.
-Any plan to correct the deficiency shall be subject to approval by the Manager .
+(b) If at the end of any program year member funds collected and investment income associated with any program year are insufficient to completely fund all estimated future claim liabilities and expenses at the required confidence level for any program year, unfunded amounts by program year shall be immediately reported to the Chief, along with a proposed plan to achieve correction of the deficiency.
+Any plan to correct the deficiency shall be subject to approval by the Chief.
 The plan may include, but is not limited to, any or all of the following:

 (1) Reallocation of surplus group self insurer funds collected in other program years that are unnecessary for the payment of claims or expenses for the program year collected;